dominikb1888/SWEN/README.md

 - Apply Numeric Types, Strings, and Pointers in your programs.
 - Apply Tuples, Arrays, Vectors, and Hashmaps in your programs.

-1. Exercise Review
+1. Exercise Review:

-2. Lecture

-- Why do we need types and what can we do with them?
+2. Lecture: Why do we need types and what can we do with them?

-3. Project

-- Creating preliminary Data Structure and Logic for our Game of Clack
+3. Project: Creating preliminary Data Structure and Logic for our Game of Clack

 ### 2. Memory Management: Mutability and Ownership